Downtown Festival Districts

 No, you cannot bring your own alcohol into the Downtown Festival District.
 All alcoholic beverages consumed on public property at a Downtown Festival District must be purchased from a participating bar or restaurant within the Downtown Festival District.
 Downtown businesses that sell alcohol are not required to participate in Downtown Festival Districts, or to allow alcohol to be taken from their licensed premises.

-Downtown liquor establishments that have chosen to participate in the Festival Festival District must provide a wristband to anyone who purchases an alcoholic beverage for consumption on public property.
+Downtown liquor establishments that have chosen to participate in the Festival District must provide a wristband to anyone who purchases an alcoholic beverage for consumption on public property.
 The wristband is a visual way for authorities to confirm the individual consuming alcohol is of legal drinking age and that they purchased the beverage from a participating business within the Downtown Festival District.

 No, consumption of alcohol in any City-owned parking lot or facility is generally prohibited unless the parking lot is specifically included within the boundaries of a Downtown Festival District as part of an authorized special event.